StevenLambion/SwiftDuxNavigation/README.md

       Store(state: AppState(), reducer: AppReducer() + NavigationReducer())
     ```

 1. Wrap your root view with `RootNavigationView`.
-Then attach any environment objects outside of the `RootNavigationView`.
+Then attach any environment objects outside of it.
 If the environment objects are not injected outside of this view, they may not propagate to all view hierarchies.
     ```swift
       RootNavigationView {
         RootView()